rtCamp/Frappe-Manager/docs/commands/create.md

 * `--config`: TOML base config: file path or inline.
 Explicit flags win; later --config wins.
 * `--newrelic/--no-newrelic`: Enable NewRelic APM for the web process.
 * `--newrelic-license-key`: NewRelic ingest license key.
 Required with --newrelic.
+* `--redis-cache`: External redis URL for the framework cache, e.g. redis://r.example:6379/0.
+Requires --redis-queue.
+* `--redis-queue`: External redis URL for the queue and realtime.
+Use a different logical index from --redis-cache: a restore mass-deletes the cache index.
+* `--admin-pass`: Administrator password for sites created on this bench.
+* `--alias-domains`: Extra domains THIS SITE answers on (comma-separated).
+Certificates come from 'fm ssl add'.
 * `--db-host`: External MariaDB host, replacing fm's global-db container.
 MySQL is not a supported backend.
 * `--db-port`: Port of the external database server.
 * `--db-name`: Schema on that server this site lives in.
 Required with --db-host.